developology/Bus_Booking_System/README.md

 # Bus_Booking_System

-###Program Overview:
+### Program Overview:
 You are tasked with creating a Python program that simulates a bus booking system for 50 passengers.
-The system should allow passengers to book and cancel seats, applying discounts and cashbacks based on the timing of the booking and cancellation.
-The application will run in the terminal, and no graphical user interface is required.
+The system should allow passengers to book and cancel seats, applying discounts and cashback based on the timing of the booking and cancellation.
+The application will run in the terminal; no graphical user interface is required.

 ### Requirements:
 1. Seat Reservation:
    - The bus has a total of 50 seats available for reservation.
-   - Each seat can be booked or canceled by passengers.
+   - Passengers can book or cancel each seat.

 2. Booking System:
    - Booking a Week Before the Trip: